Flederossi/spikhex/README.md

 # spikex
-A small and fast hex-dump written in pure c.
+A small, minimal and fast hex-dump written in pure c.

 ## Preview
 ```